'Tis the season... to remove buckthorn?

 Buckthorn is known for its distinctive timing or phenology.
-Unfortunately, its unique leaf-out and leaf-drop times allow this harmful, invasive shrub to extend its growing season beyond most of our native shrub and tree species'.
+Unfortunately, its unique leaf-out and leaf-drop times allow this invasive shrub, whose spread harms wildlife and water quality, to extend its growing season beyond most of our native shrub and tree species'.
 But this trait helps us get a leg up on buckthorn removal in fall and winter.

 With its still-greenish or greenish-brown leaves, buckthorn stands out against an otherwise gray and brown background.